velveteenrobot/pr2_pbd/README.md

 ```

 ### Code coverage
-After running the tests, you can view code coverage by opening `~/.ros/htmlcov/index.html` with a web broswer.
-Note that you can also view code coverage for noraml execution by passing `coverage:=true` when launching `pr2_pbd_backend`.
+After running the tests, you can view code coverage by opening `~/.ros/htmlcov/index.html` with a web browser.
+Note that you can also view code coverage for normal execution by passing `coverage:=true` when launching `pr2_pbd_backend`.

 With an acout setup at [Coveralls](https://coveralls.io), edit the `.coveralls.yml` with your repo_token, and track coverage there by running `coveralls --data_file ~/.ros/.coverage`.